Nursing Home Abuse / Neglect FAQs

 10. What are some quality issues in home healthcare?

 Home healthcare is becoming increasingly popular in the U.S.A, in part due to rising healthcare costs and an aging population.
 Due to the rapid growth of this industry, it is still less regulated than other areas of healthcare, sometimes allowing home healthcare providers to operate below the safety and quality levels imposed on more regulated providers.
 Staffing for home healthcare has also not caught up to its popularity.
-For patients, this can lead to poor quality carers, and a high turnover of different carers coming into their home.
+For patients, this can lead to poor quality carer providers, and a high turnover of different carer providers coming into their home.

 11. What is the statute of limitations for nursing home abuse?

 Nursing home abuse cases are usually actions in medical malpractice or personal injury which in Delaware must be brought within 2 years of the date of the injury or the date the abuse was (or should have been) discovered.
 The time period will depend on the type of case and the individual facts so you should consult an attorney as early as possible to find out what deadline is applicable to you.

 12. What should I do if I suspect that my loved one is being abused or neglected in a Delaware nursing home?

 Get medical attention for any injuries or medical issues.
 A physician can also help determine whether any issues are caused by abuse or neglect.
 If it is an emergency situation, call 911 to alert the police and ambulance services, if necessary.

 In most cases, you should notify the nursing home administrator about your abuse concerns.
 In some situations, such as where the administrator may be complicit in the abuse, it may be advisable to notify the police or state authorities first.

 In Delaware, suspected abuse of a resident of a long-term care facility should be reported to the Delaware Division of Health Care Quality.
 Reports can be made on the Complaint & Incident Reporting 24-Hour Toll-Free line at 1-877-453-0012 or via their online complaint form.